 Stefanie / Berlin

 Stefanie has always loved to travel.
-After a one-year stay in India, she decided to bring back home a collection of special souvenirs to sell them in the German Christmas markets.
+After a one-year stay in India and Nepal, she decided to bring back home a collection of special souvenirs to sell them in the German Christmas markets.
 What a success!
 The people loved her stories, her products, her enthusiasm.

 With Perelin, she lets the tradition of the traveling sales*woman / flying merchant fuse into a work of art.
 The forest becomes a symbol for the power of nature, the perpetual flourish of old traditions, flowering youth, and buds of creativity.
 Everything flourishing here has a story to tell!